CharlotteBenadiba/Data-Analyst-Bootcamp/week3/day1/lesson2.md

 - Core concepts of data analysis
 - Different types of data: qualitative and quantitative
-- Main types of data analysis techniques
+- Four main types of data analysis techniques
 - Applications of data analysis in various fields
 - The concept of data-driven decision making